Tips and Tricks for the Best Character Dining at Walt Disney World

 Character dining is currently available at six Walt Disney World restaurants, both inside the theme parks and at the various resort hotels.
 There are also a handful of hotels that are not owned by Disney that have Disney character dining.

 Important note: You must have a valid park ticket and a Disney Park Pass in order to dine inside the parks.
-It’s important to note that COVID-19 has caused some beloved locations to remain closed.

 - Chef Mickey’s, located at Disney’s Contemporary Resort